April Wine: Rebirth

 April Wine was inducted into the Canadian Music Hall of Fame at the Juno Awards of 2010 in St. John's, Newfoundland and Labrador.
 Goodwyn and Greenway accepted the honour.

 On November 3, 2010, Jim Clench died in Montreal, of lung cancer, at 61.
 LeBoeuf left April Wine the following July and was replaced by Richard Lanthier from the Yes tribute band Close to the Edge.
 Mackay left in March 2012 and was succeeded by Roy "Nip" Nichol, late of the band SamHill.
 Steve Lang died on February 4, 2017, at age 67, of Parkinson's disease.

-Labels continue to release their music; BGO Records released a re-mastered The Nature Of The Beast / Power Play in 2020.
-April Wine continues to tour across Canada annually and also plays festivals in Europe and in the United States, with the group now consisting of Goodwyn, Greenway, Lanthier, and drummer Roy "Nip" Nichol.
-They played their most recent concert, in Ottawa, in September 2021.
+Labels continued to release their music; BGO Records released a re-mastered The Nature Of The Beast / Power Play in 2020.
+April Wine continued to tour across Canada annually and to play festivals in Europe and in the United States, with the group consisting of Goodwyn, Greenway, Lanthier, and drummer Roy "Nip" Nichol.
+They played a concert in Ottawa in September 2021.

-Their song 'Sign of the Gypsy Queen' can be heard in the background in the penultimate Breaking Bad episode Granite State; the guitar solo is playing behind Jesse's recorded confession tape being watched by Todd and Uncle Jack in the neo nazi compound.
+Their song "Sign of the Gypsy Queen" can be heard in the background in the penultimate Breaking Bad episode Granite State; the guitar solo is playing behind Jesse's recorded confession tape being watched by Todd and Uncle Jack in the neo-Nazi compound.

-In December 2022, Myles Goodwyn announced that he will no longer be touring with the band, turning over his vocal and guitar duties to Marc Parent: "I've had a long career, happy, fulfilling.
-I've seen much of the world and I'm grateful to continuing support of radio and our fans worldwide, but touring has been very difficult in recent years because of my diabetes and my health comes first, so unfortunately, my touring days are officially over", he said.
-He will only focus on writing and recording.
+In December 2022, Myles Goodwyn announced that he would no longer be touring with the band, turning over his vocal and guitar duties to Marc Parent:

+"I've had a long career, happy, fulfilling.
+I've seen much of the world and I'm grateful to continuing support of radio and our fans worldwide, but touring has been very difficult in recent years because of my diabetes and my health comes first, so unfortunately, my touring days are officially over."

+He only focused on writing and recording.
+He played his final show with the group in early March 2023 with original April Wine member Jim Henman coming out on stage to take a bow during his farewell speech.
+Goodwyn died in Halifax, Nova Scotia on December 3, 2023, at the age of 75.